Final report for FS20-326

-In November of 2020, to summarize year one of our research, facilitated a workshop at the Carolina Farm Stewardship Association 2020 Sustainable Agriculture Conference.
-This conference occurred virtually with a powerpoint presentation and opportunities for participants (approx. 30) to ask questions using the Zoom chat feature.
-The workshop lasted approximately an hour and was recorded for later access by conference participants.
+In November of 2020, we facilitated a workshop summarizing our findings from year one of the research at the Carolina Farm Stewardship Association (CFSA) 2020 Sustainable Agriculture Conference.
+This conference occurred virtually with a powerpoint presentation and opportunities for participants (~30) to ask questions using the Zoom chat feature.
+The workshop lasted an hour and was recorded for later access by conference participants.

-Through our partnership with the Carolina Farm Stewardship Association, we consulted with Mark Dempsey throughout year one of our research.
-He studied the research plots with us days after crimping the cover crop and then a month later, after the broccoli had been planted.
-We discussed cover crop regrowth, possible disease apparent in the broccoli crop and cover crop management changes for next season.
+Through our partnership with the CFSA, we consulted with Mark Dempsey over both years of our research.
+Mark studied the research plots with us days after crimping the cover crop and a month later after the broccoli had been planted.
+We discussed cover crop regrowth, possible disease apparent in the broccoli crop, and cover crop management changes for the next season.
 He also sat in on our CFSA workshop in November of 2020.

-We created two visual representations of our research.
-A fact sheet describes our projects goals and a preliminary summary of results with images of our cover crop and graphs of weed counts to analyze the cover crop effectiveness.
+We created multiple visual representations of our research.
+This fact sheet describes our projects goals and a preliminary summary of results with images of our cover crop and graphs of weed counts to analyze the cover crop effectiveness.

-The second visual product is a seven minute video shot throughout the growing season and provides great visuals of our cover crop at all stages.
+The second visual is a 7 min video shot throughout the growing season and provides a great overview of our cover crop at all stages.
 This video describes the scope of our project and the benefits of cover cropping in a no-till agricultural system specific to the southeast.
 The video also includes conversation among our farmers, Mark Dempsey’s consultations, and possibilities to improve upon our experiment next season.
 The video was shown at our 2020 CFSA conference workshop.
 The video can be found here: https://www.youtube.com/watch?v=PyPw0_Czeyg

-In regenerative, organic vegetable systems, cover crops provide several benefits to the producer – they prevent erosion, reduce water use, increase fertility, and improve the biological and physical properties of the soil.
+In regenerative, organic vegetable systems, cover crops provide several benefits to the producer - they prevent erosion, reduce water use, increase fertility, and improve the biological and physical properties of the soil.
 In addition to these benefits, cover crops that are terminated with the roller-crimper to produce mulch for the following cash crop can also provide a significant labor reduction for the farmer.
-Currently, 50% of our production is done in fall-planted rye and clover terminated for late spring planting.
-Most research in this area has focused on fall-planted cover crops, leaving little information about summer cover and prompting us to investigate further.
+Most research with roller-crimper vegetable production has focused on fall-planted cover crops, leaving little information about summer cover and prompting us to investigate further.
 With a longer growing season in the southeast, we have more of an opportunity to utilize summer cover crops.
 Having summer cover or mulch in place during the hurricane season (June-Dec) can significantly reduce damage and erosion to the field.
 Summer cover crops have the potential to reduce labor hours and increase soil resilience and retention in the southeast.